ecos-codeaholics/AS-Experiments/README.md

 ## ¿How to use?

-Clone the repository in your projects directory, cd into it and run:
+* Clone the repository in your projects directory, cd into it and run:

 > mvn compile exec:java -Dexec.mainClass=App

+* Finally go to your browser and enter to the following URI:

+> localhost:4567

 ## Enjoy!